Topological Quantum Walk with Discrete Time-Glide Symmetry: acknowledgement

 \section{acknowledgement}

-We thank Y. Asano, K. Shiozaki, and K. Yakubo for helpful discussions.
+K. M and T. B thank Ken Shiozaki for suggesting exploration of time-glide symmetry in quantum walks.
+K. M and H. O thank Yasuhiro Asano and Kousuke Yakubo for helpful discussions.
 This work was supported by KAKENHI (Grants No. 17H02922, No. JP18J20727, No. JP18H01140, No. JP18K18733, and No. JP19K03646), a Grant-in-Aid for Scientific Research on Innovative Areas (KAKENHI Grant No. JP15H05855 and No. JP18H04210) from the Japan Society for the Promotion of Science, and CREST Grant No. JPMJCR19T2, from Japan Science and Technological Agency.
 K. M was supported by Atoms, a visiting program of Yukawa Institute for Theoretical Physics in Kyoto University.